guille1093/G-Base/README.md

 ## Future plans
 * I'm currently working on adding support for more database types, like MySQL or PostgreSQL.
-* Also support for GRPC or GraphQL is planned in the future.
+* MQTT broker to integrate IoT devices to take advantage of gbase real-time subscriptions
-* A beloved dark mode is also on the roadmap.
+* Support for GraphQL is planned in the future.
 * And of course, always looking for ways to improve the user experience and make G-base even more powerful and easy to use.

 ## Security